zhenghaohe/zhenghao.me/content/blog/js-in-depth-types-objects-and-deep-copy.md

 This solution seems fine and it probably is going to be an ok answer if you encounter this question under technical interview settings.
 However there are still a few cases where this solution just doesn't cut it:

-1. The current solution will just ignore the keys that are symbols since they are hidden from `Object.entries`, the same thing with any other properties that are non-enumerable.
+1. The current solution will just ignore the keys that are symbols since they are hidden from `Object.entries`, the same thing with any other properties that are **non-enumerable**.
 As a result, property descriptors are not respected or not copied into the new objects either.

 ```js
 const object = {